 Cacao Powder / Cacao Beans

-Cacao benefits every function of the body, a full body nourishing superfood of the Ancients.
+Pure Cacao benefits every function of your body, a full body nourishing Super-Food of the Ancients.
 It supplies food state copper, zinc and protein and is a high source of magnesium and chromium.
-Magnesium is the most deficient mineral in the average human.
-All of the compounds found in Cacao benefits longevity in humans, this is a clean trusted and super effective Criollo Cacao.
-The Aztecs believed Cacao to be of Divine origin.
+All compounds found in Cacao benefits longevity.
+This is clean and super effective Criollo Cacao.
 Unlike processed dark chocolate, antioxidants are preserved in raw Cacao.
-Benefits from keeping organic chocolate unheated include; higher levels of antioxidants (oligomeric procynanidins, Resveratrol and the Polyphenols: catechin and epicatechin) preservation of vitamin C, phenethylamine (PEA - feel good neurotransmitter responsible for the feeling of love!), Omega 6 fatty acids, tryptophan and serotonin.
+Benefits from keeping organic chocolate unheated include; higher levels of antioxidants, Resveratrol and the Polyphenols: catechin and epicatechin, preservation of vitamin C, phenethylamine (PEA - feel good neurotransmitter responsible for the feeling of love!), Omega 6 fatty acids, tryptophan and serotonin.
 The crushed Cacao Beans are the perfect main ingredient for a super-food smoothie.
 We Ethically Sourced our Cacao from Peru.